Teen Patti Rules – a Complete Guide on How to Play Teen Patti Online

 Choose your preferred deposit method and enter the amount you would like to deposit and you’re all set to play Teen Patti.
 Now all you have to do is to locate the game, which can be found by going to the live casino section of the site.
 If you have trouble finding it, just speak with customer support.
 They will help you out in an instant.

 The first step to learning the Teen Patti rules begins with understanding the terminologies involved in the game.
-After that, you need to learn about the basic requirements, the goal of the game, the hand rankings, how the game begins and how it plays out (the betting procedure).
-It’s also good to know about some of the terminology involved in the game.
+After that, you need to learn about the basic requirements, the goal of the game, the hand rankings, how the game begins, and how it plays out (the betting procedure).
 Let’s have a look at all of this!

 Terminology in Teen Patti

 Hand: The three cards you have been dealt.